The 22 Best Sites for Cheap Eyeglasses Online

 Besides these basic options, the company also sells sunglasses, contact lenses, and provides a re-lens program that allows you to put new lenses in old frames.
 Shipping is free for orders over $99, and 39DollarGlasses offers a variety of ongoing discounts for teachers, first responders, and members of the military.

 Frequently Asked Questions (FAQs) about Buying Eyeglasses Online

 We’ve found the answers to the mostly commonly asked questions about buying eyeglasses online to help you make your decision.

-Yes, it is often cheaper to buy prescription eyeglasses online rather than in person.
-According to a recent survey from Consumer Reports, people spent over twice as much on glasses purchased in stores as those purchased online.
+The short answer is yes, it’s often cheaper to buy prescription eyeglasses online rather than in person.
+According to a survey conducted last year by Consumer Reports, people spent over twice as much on glasses purchased in stores as those purchased online.

 Yes, you can buy progressive glasses online.
 Most online eyeglass outlets can customize your frames with progressive lenses for an additional charge.
 Some affordable options include Payne and Zenni which both charge less than $30 for progressive lenses.